bulletmark/edir/README.md

 the following ways:

-1. `edir` automatically uses `git mv` instead of `mv` and `git rm` instead of `rm` for tracked files when working in a [Git](https://git-scm.com/) repository.
+1. `edir` automatically uses `git mv` instead of `mv` and `git rm` instead of `rm` for tracked files when invoked within a [Git](https://git-scm.com/) repository.
 There is also a `-G/--no-git` option to suppress this default action.
 See the description in the section below about the git options.